fvwmorg/fvwmorg.github.io/Wiki/Config/Menus/index.md

 ---
-layout : wiki
+layout: wiki
-title : Menus
+title: Menus
-type : config
+type: config
-weight : 700
+weight: 700
-description : |
+description: |
   Fvwm can use Menus for lots of things.
 Menus items can run any Fvwm command or custom functions.
 They can even be built dynamically with scripts, such as wall paper menus, a menu that allows you to